-The center currently hosts 10 postdoctoral fellows.
-Each year, the center’s faculty fellows conduct an international search, recruiting only three postdos, each for a three-year term.
-“The idea is to take the best and brightest from around the world and broaden their horizons,” Steinhardt said.
+Each year, the center's faculty fellows conduct an international search, recruiting only three postdoctoral fellows, each for a three-year term.
+This produces a total of 10 postdocs for the center at any one time.
+"The idea is to take the best and brightest from around the world and broaden their horizons," Steinhardt said.

 To him, the center's postdoctoral program is an investment in research ideas yet to come.
 "I believe we are developing a new type of postdoctoral fellow better prepared to identify and pursue the most exciting forefronts of science and to set the agenda for future science."

 Bernevig, one of the first postdocs recruited to the center, is studying two different topics at once in condensed matter physics -- aspects of the quantum Hall effect and iron high-temperature superconductors.
 "The kind of intellectual freedom the center allows you is remarkable," said Bernevig, who joined the center in 2006 and will remain until 2009, when he will join the University as an assistant professor.
 "If you want to work in seven fields simultaneously you can do that," he said.
 "Or you can work in one field."

 Aleksandra Walczak, who joined the center as a postdoctoral fellow in 2007, enjoys the broad array of programs.
 A biophysicist, she is interested in systems with many different interacting parts.
 She has zeroed in on the interconnections between proteins for her analysis.
 "A lot of the concepts of physics are similar, just dressed in different guises," she said.
 "A broad perspective is good for everyone."